Praneeth740/arithmetic-java/README.md

 • To div 3227 555, run:<br>
 python3 myScript.py float div 3227 555<br>
 • Replace float div 3227 555 with your desired operation and operands.<br>
+Code Organization<br>
+• arbitraryarithmetic/AInteger.java: Integer operations.<br>
+• arbitraryarithmetic/AFloat.java: Floating-point operations.<br>
+• MyInfArith.java: Main class with main() method.<br>
+• build.xml: Ant build file.<br>
+• myScript.py: Python script for building/running.<br>
+AInteger Class<br>
+• The methods addString, subString, mulString, and divString per- form basic addition, subtraction, multiplication, and division on numeric strings.
+These methods focus on the core arithmetic logic and do not handle all edge cases, such as differing signs or invalid inputs.<br>
+• The methods add, sub, mul, and div serve as wrappers that handle input validation and all cases involving different signs.
+They ensure that the final result of the operation is correct, even for negative numbers or invalid input formats.<br>